cartesi/docs/cartesi-rollups_versioned_docs/version-2.0/development/query-outputs.md

 Frontend clients can use a GraphQL API exposed by the Cartesi Nodes to query the state of a Cartesi Rollups instance.

-You can use the interactive in-browser GraphQL playground hosted on `http://localhost:8080/graphql/{application_address}` for local development.
-Note that you'll have to replace `{application_address}` with the address of your application.
+You can use the interactive in-browser GraphQL playground hosted on `http://localhost:8080/graphql/{dapp_address}` for local development.
+Note that you'll have to replace '{dapp_address}' with the address of your application.

 In a GraphQL Playground, you typically have a section where you can input your query and variables separately.
 Here's how you would do it: